 Posted on: March 12, 2020

 We know you as educators give everything you have to your students and your course curriculum.
-From staying late past your office hours to meet students who needed extra help to sacrificing your evenings to grade papers and answer emails, we know how hard you work, sometimes at the expense of your own wellbeing.
+From staying late past your office hours to meet students who needed extra help to sacrificing your evenings to grade papers and answer emails.

 - Schedule a time in your calendar to "unplug" from your devices.
 Don't just say you will, create guilt-free time for yourself where you're not changed to your email.